Take a look at this seemingly innocent sample program:

 To fix this problem, we need to address the fact that the compiler doesn’t know what add is.
 There are two common ways to address the issue.

-One way to address the issue is to reorder the function calls so add is defined before main:
+One way to address the issue is to reorder the function definitions so add is defined before main:

 That way, by the time main calls add, the compiler will already know what add is.
 Because this is such a simple program, this change is relatively easy to do.
 However, in a larger program, it can be tedious trying to figure out which functions call which other functions (and in what order) so they can be declared sequentially.